Article

 Foundation programme training

-Health Education England (HEE) is now the approved sponsor for overseas foundation programme trainees under the student visa category of the points-based system.
+NHS England Workforce Training and Education (formally Health Education England) is the approved sponsor for overseas foundation programme trainees under the student visa category of the points-based system.

 Employers should ensure that all non-UK graduates of a medical school entering foundation programme training have the appropriate student visa and are also advised to copy, store and record the visa details.